crashkonijn/GOAP/README.md

 ## GoapGoal
 The start of each AI's decision making, actions are always (sub) child of a goal.
-Best practice is to implement multiple goals, not just a "win" goal with a huge tree benieth it.
+Best practice is to implement multiple goals, not just a "win" goal with a huge tree beneath it.

 ### Minimal implementation
 ```C#